-REACH Regulation came into force on 1st June 2007 and it applies to individual chemical substances.
+REACH Regulation came into force on 1st June 2007 and it applies to individual chemical substances produced or imported within the European Union (EU).
 REACH establishes procedures for collecting and assessing information on the properties and hazards of substances.
-Companies must identify and manage the risk of substances they manufacture or import (above one tonne a year) in the European Union (EU) to comply with this regulation.
+Companies must identify and manage the risk of substances they manufacture or import in the European Union (EU) to comply with this regulation.

 According to REACH, companies may have one of these roles: manufacture, importer or downstream users.
 When companies are established outside the EU and export their products into the customs territory of the EU, the importer or the “only representative” of a non-EU manufacturer (both established in the EU) have the responsibility of fulfilling the requirements of REACH.

-A registration dossier, containing information on the properties, uses, hazards and potential risks of the chemical substance is submitted to the European Chemicals Agency (ECHA).
+A registration dossier, containing information on the properties, uses, hazards and potential risks of the chemical substance is submitted to the European Chemicals Agency (ECHA) by the industry.
+Only EU legal entities can do a REACH registration, but it is possible to do such registration using an European “Only Representative” (similar to a Responsible Person for cosmetics).
 Any changes to the information contained in the registration dossier must be reported immediately.
-For each substance, one registration must be performed, which means that if several companies work with the same substance, they must submit their registration jointly.
+For each substance, one registration must be performed, which means that if several companies work with the same substance, they must submit a joint registration.

 According to REACH regulation, ECHA has the responsibility to verify if registrations are compliant.
-The information submitted by the companies is assessed by ECHA and the Member States, and both decide if a chemical substance represents a risk to human health or the environment.
+The information submitted by the companies is assessed by both ECHA and the Member States which decide if a chemical substance represents a risk to human health or the environment.
 Whether the substance’s risks can be managed is evaluated by ECHA’s scientific committees and Authorities.
 If the risks inherent to a chemical substance are considered unmanageable, authorities may ban such hazardous substances.

 REACH annexes IV and V contain substances that are exempted from registration.
 Annex IV to REACH regulation lists substances that are considered to cause minimum risk because of their intrinsic properties, since sufficient information is known about them (e.g. fructose; glucose; lactose).
 Registration is deemed inappropriate or unnecessary for the substances included in Annex V to REACH regulation.
 For example, substances which result from a chemical reaction that occurs incidental to storage of another substance, mixture or article, are included in Annex V.